elicia4/linux_notes/misc/sym_links.md

 with that.

 The advantage of a symbolic link is that you can move it to another storage medium.
-Also, symlinks explicitly indicate that they are links, it is a useful thing for collaborating with others.
+Also, symlinks explicitly indicate that they are links, it is useful for collaborating with others.

 Don't create symbolic links too often, it can get confusing for others.
 Just don't go crazy with it and you'll be fine.